BINDI-UC3M/wemac_dataset_signal_processing/speech_processing/README.md

 </table>

-## Code for processing speech signals
+## Methodology for Speech Signals processing

 #### Demo Audio File
 DEMO_audio_OculusRiftS.wav is a demonstration audio file recorded in the same conditions as the original raw speech files.
 At 48kHz, using Oculus Rift S embedded microphone.